-We strongly suggest mentioning the Writing Center on your class syllabus or in relation to specific writing assignments.
-(We ask you not to require your entire class to come to the Writing Center, however.)
-For your syllabi, please feel free to use the following paragraph to introduce the Writing Center.
+We strongly suggest mentioning the Writing Center on your course syllabus or in relation to specific writing assignments.
+(However, we ask you not to require your entire class to come to the Writing Center.)
+For your syllabi, please feel free to use the following paragraph to introduce the Writing Center:

 The Writing Center at UW-Madison helps undergraduate and graduate students in all disciplines become more effective, more confident writers and believes that all writers benefit from sharing work in progress with knowledgeable, attentive readers.
 Writing Center instructors are here to work with you at any stage of the writing process—from figuring out a topic or planning out a long-term project, to making major revisions in an early draft, to polishing grammar and style.
-The Writing Center offers one-on-one consultations between writers and instructors in its main location (6171 Helen C. White Hall) and at several drop-in satellite locations around campus.
-The Writing Center is currently operating in a fully online capacity, meaning that our main location and our satellite locations are currently closed.
-We do, however, offer Virtual Meetings and Written Feedback.
-The Writing Center also hosts an extensive online Writer’s Handbook and offers many workshops on different aspects of academic writing.
-Finally, check out their writing retreats and writing groups if you want a place and time to get work done in the company of other writers.
-To learn more, visit writing.wisc.edu, call the Writing Center at (608) 263-1992, or visit 6171 Helen C. White Hall.
+The Writing Center offers one-to-one consultations between writers and instructors at its main location (6171 Helen C. White Hall), at several satellite locations around campus, and online through Virtual Meetings and Written Feedback.
+The Writing Center also offers many workshops on different aspects of academic writing, provides individualized writing mentorships, offers a series of weekly writing groups, and hosts an extensive online Writer’s Handbook.
+To learn more, visit writing.wisc.edu, call the Writing Center at (608) 263-1992, or stop in and see us in 6171 Helen C. White Hall.

 As for directing students specifically, something like the following works well: